-[The purpose of this section is to state broadly what the school is doing to ensure that digital technologies are used appropriately and responsibly by students.
-You should also consider including detail about the procedures and practices in place to foster a healthy and educationally-focused digital culture at school.
-The text below is included as a sample only and should be amended to reflect your school community].

 Digital technology, if not used appropriately, may present risks to users’ safety or wellbeing.
-At Example School, we are committed to educating all students to be safe, responsible and discerning in the use of digital technologies, equipping them with skills and knowledge to navigate the digital age.
+At Wodonga West Primary School, we are committed to educating all students to be safe, responsible and discerning in the use of digital technologies, equipping them with skills and knowledge to navigate the digital age.

-At Example School, we:
+At Wodonga West Primary School, we:

 use online sites and digital tools that support students’ learning, and focus our use of digital technologies on being learning-centred

+will utilise google suites and it associated applications to support student learning which are department approved applications .

 restrict the use of digital technologies in the classroom to specific uses with targeted educational or developmental aims